 There is a brightness control for the EVF, and it can be fooled.
 It usually works well, and especially well indoors.

-In very dim light outdoors at night, the M typ 240 doesn't have enough live sensitivity for the EVF to display the image well; most of the image goes black if you're trying to shoot at night.
-The photos themselves come out fine, and display well on playback — you just can't use the EVF well to see what you're doing.
+In very dim light outdoors at night, the M typ 240 doesn't have enough sensitivity for the EVF to display the Live View image well; most of the image goes black if you're trying to shoot outdoors at night.
+The photos themselves come out fine and display well on playback, but you can't use the EVF to see what you're doing while composing or focussing.
 It's fine in any light indoors, but for use outdoors at night, forget it.

 The EVF doesn't cover 100% of the as-shot image.
 It only sees about 97%; there is slightly more in the as-shot image than comes up while framing through the EVF.